gershon7777/ThyroidDx/README.md

 | Decision Tree       | Good         | High interpretability, clinical logic | Prone to overfitting        |
 | Random Forest       | Best overall | Higher accuracy, robust predictions   | Reduced interpretability    |

-The Dummy Classifier served as a minimal baseline, confirming that meaningful learning was achieved by all subsequent models.
-Logistic Regression improved performance over baseline but showed limitations in handling complex, non-linear relationships common in endocrine data.
-The Decision Tree classifier achieved strong performance while maintaining interpretability, making it particularly suitable for clinical reasoning and educational purposes.
-The Random Forest model demonstrated the best overall predictive performance, benefiting from ensemble learning and reduced variance, at the cost of reduced transparency.

-Across all models:

-Performance improved consistently from baseline to ensemble methods

-Tree-based models outperformed linear models

-Misclassifications were most common among clinically overlapping diagnoses

-Observed errors reflected real-world diagnostic ambiguity rather than model failure

-Confusion matrices and classification reports in the notebooks illustrate class-wise behavior and highlight areas of diagnostic overlap.

-We trained and evaluated multiple supervised classifiers to compare performance and interpretability.
-A Dummy Classifier was used as a baseline and performed poorly, confirming that real learning is required.
+The Dummy Classifier served as a minimal baseline and performed poorly, confirming that meaningful learning is required.

-Logistic Regression improved over baseline but was limited by linear decision boundaries.
+Logistic Regression improved over baseline but remained limited by its linear decision boundary, which is often insufficient for complex endocrine relationships and interactions between clinical features.

-Decision Trees provided strong performance with high interpretability, matching clinical-style rule logic but showing some sensitivity to overfitting.
-Random Forest achieved the best overall predictive performance by reducing variance through ensembling, at the cost of reduced explainability.
+The Decision Tree (CART) model provided strong performance while remaining interpretable.
+Its rule-based structure is useful for clinical-style reasoning, but single trees can be sensitive to noise and may overfit, especially when classes overlap or when missingness is not uniform across features.

+The Random Forest model achieved the best overall predictive performance.
+This is expected because a Random Forest combines many decision trees (an ensemble) and aggregates their predictions.
+Compared to a single CART tree, the ensemble reduces variance and improves generalization, particularly in noisy clinical datasets.
+The trade-off is reduced interpretability, since the final prediction is produced by many trees rather than a single transparent rule set.

+Misclassifications occurred primarily among clinically overlapping diagnostic categories, reflecting real-world diagnostic ambiguity rather than purely algorithmic error.

 ---

 ## Conclusion